vboyev-MSFT/defender-docs/defender-endpoint/indicator-ip-domain.md

 ### Defender for Cloud Apps Indicators

-If your organization has enabled integration between Defender for Endpoint and Defender for Cloud Apps, block indicators will be created in Defender for Endpoint for all unsanctioned cloud applications.
-If an application is put in monitor mode, warn indicators (bypassable block) will be created for the URLs associated with the application.
-Allow indicators cannot be created for sanctioned applications at this time.
+If your organization has enabled integration between Defender for Endpoint and Defender for Cloud Apps, block indicators are created in Defender for Endpoint for all unsanctioned cloud applications.
+If an application is put in monitor mode, warn indicators (bypassable block) are created for the URLs associated with the application.
+Allow indicators can't be created for sanctioned applications at this time.
 Indicators created by Defender for Cloud Apps follow the same policy conflict handling described in the previous section.

 ## Policy precedence